Data-and-Trust-Alliance/DPS/specification.md

 Manditory: Indicate if the dataset includes data falling into the confidentiality classification.
 Each classifier must be evaluated as true/false/unknown.

 TODO: Use-Case 1 was using the words "NOT ASSESSED" and "ASSESSED".
 I don't understand what that would mean.
 I could see an "unknown" as an indicate of a classification that was not done.
 But I don't understand what "ASSESSED" means, are data in the dataset or not?

+--> This field indicates the level of sensitivity assigned to the dataset, such as personally identifiable information, which dictates how the dataset must be secured and who can access it.
+The use cases indicate assessed or not assessed because those used to be the values we considered when the use cases were drafted.
+Since then, the Working Group moved on to requiring the name of the tool that was used to determine the presence of PII or other sensitive data (e.g., Apache NiFi, Google Cloud or others).

 #####  Personal Information (PI)/Demographic